peterchou3788/Hangman/README.md

 * After the second homework submission deadline has passed, the graphics component will also be added.

 ## How to utilize this repository for any subsequent homework and/or project? ##
-* Clone this repository, and start working.
+* Simply clone this repository, and start working!

 ### How to clone? ###
 * Click on the ellipsis on the left-panel, and select "Clone" from the list of actions.